 The possible options for place_options are the following:

 - anchor: This determines the exact position of the widget.
 The values correspond to the different directions available in the compass.
 The possible values are N,S,E,W,NE,NW,SE and SW.
-The default value is NW which is at the upper left corner.
+The default value is NW which is in the upper left corner.

 - height, width: This indicates the height and weight in pixels.

 - relheight, relwidth: This indicates the height and width relative to the parent widget’s height and width.
 This is a floating-point number between 0.0 and 1.0

 - relx, rey: This indicates the offset of the child widget relative to the parent widget.
 It is a floating-point number between 0.0 and 1.0

 - x, y: This indicates the vertical and horizontal offset of the child widget in pixels.

 from tkinter import * root = Tk() button1 = Button(root, text ="Hello" , fg="blue") button1.pack(side = TOP) button1.place(anchor = E , relheight = 0.25 , relwidth = 0.25 , relx = 0.4 , rely = 0.5) button2 = Button(root, text = "World" , fg = "green") button2.pack(side = BOTTOM) button2.place(anchor = W , relheight = 0.25 , relwidth = 0.25 , relx=0.6 , rely= 0.5) root.mainloop()

 It is finally time to draw closure to this article on Python Tkinter.
 In this article, we have discussed briefly the basics of Python Tkinter.
 We’ve mentioned why we’re using Python Tkinter, and we’ve seen its syntax.
 Last but not least, we saw the process used in Python Tkinter, along with Examples.
 So next time you decide to create a user-friendly interface, remember to use Python Tkinter.